NIGK15031U Urban Forestry, Urban Greening

 - External censorship

 Oral exam 20 minuttes, with use of all materials allowed.
 Question to be drawn prior to exam, followed by 20 minutes of preparation time.
-Students who have not handed in the green space management plan prior to the ordinary exam, have to hand it in three weeks before the re-exam in order to participate in the exam.
+Students who have not handed in the green space governance plan prior to the ordinary exam, have to hand it in two weeks before the re-exam in order to participate in the exam.

 Criteria for exam assesment